adarshsunil/MQTT_Latest/README.md

 5. **Verify the Setup**:
    Use an MQTT client or simulator to connect to the broker on `localhost:1883` to ensure it is running.
+   Testing publish and subscribe with Mosquitto.
+   First subscribe to a particular topic (Here ‘test/topic’) with **mosquitto_sub**.
+   Publish the content under the same topic from other terminal using **mosquitto_pub**.

 ## Task 2: Implement MQTT Subscriber for Receiving Messages